misasa/-withrecursive/README.md

 # Installation

-Add this line to your application's Gemfile:

-    gem 'with_recursive'

-And then execute:

-    $ bundle

-Or install it yourself as:
+Install the package by yourself as:

     $ gem install with_recursive